alexako/autobot/README.md

 #### Collision detection
 This relies on both `soundsensor.py` and `motor.py` to function.
 Super simple AI.
 It moves forward until an obstacle is detected, then turns left until an obstacle is no longer detected before continuing forward.

+#### Bluetooth gamepad
+The Autobot can be directly controlled with the `bt_contoller.py` script.
+Requires root.

+#### API
+The `api.py` file contains a simple Flask app to control the Autobot.
+The `stream.sh` file provides a live stream to the Flask app from the onboard camera.